King Crimson: 2008: 40th Anniversary tour and third hiatus

-2014–2021: The Seven-Headed Beast and Three Over Five lineups
+2014–2021: The Seven-Headed Beast and Three Over Five line-ups

 Prior to Fripp's retirement announcement, a band called Jakszyk, Fripp and Collins (subtitled "A King Crimson ProjeKct") had released an album called A Scarcity of Miracles in 2011.
-The band featured guitarist and singer Jakko Jakszyk (who'd previously performed King Crimson material with 21st Century Schizoid Band), Fripp and former Crimson saxophonist Mel Collins as the main players/composers, with Tony Levin playing bass and Gavin Harrison playing drums.
+The band featured guitarist and singer Jakko Jakszyk (who had previously performed King Crimson material alongside former members with 21st Century Schizoid Band), Fripp and Mel Collins, with Tony Levin playing bass and Stick and Gavin Harrison drumming.
 At one point, Fripp referred to the band as "P7" (ProjeKct Seven).
 Unusually for a ProjeKct, it was based around "finely crafted" and "mid-paced" original songs derived from improvised sessions.

 In September 2013, Fripp announced King Crimson's return to activity with a "very different reformation to what has gone before: seven players, four English and three American, with three drummers".
 He cited several reasons to make a comeback, varying from the practical to the whimsical: "I was becoming too happy.
 Time for a pointed stick."
-The new line-up drew from both the previous lineup (retaining Fripp, Levin, Harrison and Mastelotto) and the Scarcity of Miracles project (Jakszyk and Collins), with Guitar Craft alumnus and former R.E.M./Ministry drummer Bill Rieflin as the seventh member.
-Adrian Belew was not asked to take part, thus ending his 32-year tenure in King Crimson: Jakszyk took his place as singer and second guitarist.
+The new line-up drew from both the previous line-up (retaining Fripp, Levin, Harrison and Mastelotto) and the Scarcity of Miracles project (Jakszyk and Collins), with Guitar Craft alumnus and former R.E.M./Ministry drummer Bill Rieflin as the seventh member.
+Belew was not asked to take part, thus ending his 32-year tenure in King Crimson.
 This version of the group took on the nickname of "the Seven-Headed Beast".

-This drastically revamped King Crimson had no plans to record in the studio, focussing instead on playing "reconfigured" versions of past material in live concerts.
-Looking back later at this King Crimson phase, Tony Levin would comment "we were instructed/advised by Robert Fripp to look at the older classic King Crimson material as if we had written it.
+This drastically revamped King Crimson had no plans to record in the studio, focusing instead on playing "reconfigured" versions of past material live.
+According to Levin, the band "were instructed/advised by Robert Fripp to look at the older classic King Crimson material as if we had written it.
 And so we did that with a lot of older material that the band had done before the '80s.
 We didn't actually cover that much of the '80s material outside of a few songs."